CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 - single subject pattern similarity visualization.
 Load GLM data from subject ``s01`` from two thirds of the data, ``glm_t1_8cond-tstat.nii`` and ``glm_t2_8cond-tstat.nii``.
 Use the ``vt`` mask and load the data for eight conditions from these two halves.
 Now compute all ``8 * 8 = 64`` pair-wise correlations of the patterns across the first and second half.
 Quantify the presence of reliable patterns through a *split-half information score* that discriminates between conditiosn by computing the average on-diagonal values minus the average of the off-diagonal values in the correlation matrix.
 Visualize the correlations using ``imagesc``.
 (Note: since the single subject results are not very strong, do not worry if the matrix does not show clearly higher values on the diagonal than off the diagonal)

+  Suggested functions:

+    - :ref:`cosmo_fmri_dataset`
+    - ``corr`` / :ref:`cosmo_corr` (or :ref:`cosmo_correlation_measure`)
+    - ``mean``
+    - ``imagesc``

 - single subject significance testing.
 Using the data loaded for subject ``s01`` as described above, estimate how significant the *split-half correlation score* is different from zero.
 Generate a null dataset by reshuffling the labels in one half of the data, and then compute the *split-half correlation score* for this null dataset.
-Repeat this process 1000 times to get 1000 split-half null data correlation scores.
+Using a ``for``-loop, repeat this process 1000 times to get 1000 split-half null data correlation scores.
 Finally, compute the significance of the original split-half correlation score by dividing the number of times the original split-half correlation score is less than the null-data correlation scores.
 Show a histogram with the 1000 null data correlation scores, and a vertical line showing the correlation score in the original data.

+    Suggested functions:

+    - ``randperm`` (or :ref:`cosmo_randomize_targets`)
+    - ``hist``

 - group analysis.
 Load the same data as in the single subject analysis, but now for each of the five participants.
 Do a group analysis in areas ``vt`` and ``ev`` using a one-sample t-test to estimate how reliable the split-half correlation score is different from zero across the five participants.

+    Suggested functions:

+    - ``ttest`` (or :ref:`cosmo_stat`)

 Tentative schedule
 ++++++++++++++++++